Xennet/xennetdocs/README.md

-For Xennet and its applications to bootstrap their development, please donate BTC to 1LsZodH5B1V3fNwoMyBgARQ1wXwzMv7SBR
+For Xennet and its applications to bootstrap their development, please donate BTC to 1LsZodH5B1V3fNwoMyBgARQ1wXwzMv7SBR .
+We promise to use the donations for the sake of the foundation.